Kate-Willett/HadISDH_Marine_Build/README.md

 ******************************************************************
 Work Done:

+Feb 5th 2016
+I've edited with a choice to only pull through ship and moored buoy data and only data that have a AT and DPT ob present.
+This may not be what we want to do in the long run for the database but it should speed things up for now, especially in the float dense later years.

+I've edited to pull in extra variables, convert to other humidity variables (added CalcHums.py) and output the new variables

+This is now tested and works - reduces Dec 1973 ob count by ~40%.

+I could switch off SST buddy check, QC and output but in some ways this is a good check on AT if I want to look at solar bias later so I will keep it.

+Next:
+Output all extra meta data variables.

+Build QC for dewpoint temperature and sort out print_report.

+Build climatology files for dewpoint temp, wet bulb temp, vapour pressure, specific humidity, relative humidity and dew point depression.
+Run with these being used to create anomalies (we will have to re run everything again once we have HadISDH related anomalies.

+Build buddy checking files for dew point temperature and implement.

 Feb 4th 2016
 Made '# KW' comments in make_and_full_qc.py, Extended_IMMA.py, IMMA2.py and
 qc.py as I understand the code flow.